rails/rails/README.md

 When the consumer is subscribed to a channel, they act as a subscriber.
 The connection between the subscriber and the channel is, surprise-surprise, called a subscription.
-A consumer can act as a subscriber to a given channel via a subscription only once.
-(But remember that a physical user may have multiple consumers, one per tab/device open to your connection).
+A consumer can act as a subscriber to a given channel any number of times (like to multiple chat rooms at the same time).
+(And remember that a physical user may have multiple consumers, one per tab/device open to your connection).

 Each channel can then again be streaming zero or more broadcastings.
 A broadcasting is a pubsub link where anything transmitted by the broadcaster is sent directly to the channel